holmityd/SpaceNinjaLauncher/README.md

 ## Build
 1. ```npm run tauri:build```
-2. Copy "WarframeLauncher.exe" and "WarframeServer.exe" from "src-tauri/target/release" and place them in the folder with the game.
+2. Copy "SpaceNinjaLauncher.exe" and "SpaceNinjaServer.exe" from "src-tauri/target/release" and place them in the folder with the game.

 ## Dev
 1. ```npm run dev``` - Run the frontend in the Svelte framework